Russian Blue cat crouching on carpet

 No one is exactly sure where the Russian Blue cat originated, but there are some theories floating about.
 The most prominent one is that they sailed to Great Britain on ships with the British from the Russian White Sea port town of Archangel Isles, or Arkhangelsk, in the 1800s.

 There are many accounts that claim blue shorthair cats are a naturally occurring breed and not a product of breeder intervention in Russia.
-This theory is widely accepted because their dense, plush coats do well in harsh Russian weather.
+This theory is widely accepted because their dense, plush coats do well in the harsh weather of Russia and Northern Europe

 Originally, the Russian Blue was presented as the Archangel cat at the Crystal Palace cat show in London, England.
 In the 1880s, the Russian Blue competed as a shorthair cat, even though there were distinct differences in other shorthair cat coats.
 They rarely won in their first cat shows, as round and plump cats were all the rage at the time.
 Still, they persevered.